NOAA-GSL/EAGLE/docs/nested_eagle.rst

 This builds on previous work from Met Norway (Nipen et al., 2024, arXiv:2409.02891) by creating a nested model with lower resolution global data and high resolution over an area of interest.

+TODO - Insert image of nested domain here.

+Nested-eagle configurations were created by Tim Smith at NOAA Physical Sciences Laboratory.

 Training Data
 ------------------

-TODO - Insert image of nested domain here.

 Datasets: